 Does the applicant need a Social Security number?

-A patient is not required to be a U.S. citizen (but must be a U.S. resident), and therefore does not need a Social Security number.
+A patient does not have to be a U.S. citizen to apply (only a U.S. resident within the 50 states), therefore does not need a Social Security number.

 How long is the process?
 How long will it take before I actually have the scope?
 "My doctor says I need this right away."

 Because of the waiting list, we can’t know how long it will take for a qualified individual to actually have their procedure.